typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/thenable-in-promise-aggregators.md

 ## When Not To Use It

-If you want to allow code to use `Promise.race`, `Promise.all`, or `Promise.allSettled` on arrays of non-promise values.
+If you want to allow code to use `Promise.race`, `Promise.all`, or `Promise.allSettled` on arrays of non-Thenable values.
 This is generally not preferred but can sometimes be useful for visual consistency.
 You might consider using [ESLint disable comments](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1) for those specific situations instead of completely disabling this rule.